According to Section -4 of the

 (Being salary/commission payable to a partner)

 ii.
-For transferring Partner’s Salary/Commission A/c to Profit and Loss
+For transferring Partner’s Salary/Commission A/c to Profit and

 Appropriation A/s: